 Returning to Fig. 1.2, although a lot of the correct physics is present, including annihilation of $q\bar{q}$ pairs and the corresponding mixing of hidden-light and hidden-strange configurations, the calculations are clearly not complete.
 Most of the states extracted should in fact be unstable resonances decaying into multi-meson final states.
-In fact, within a finite-volume theory, there cannot be continuum of multi-meson states, rather there must be a discrete spectrum and the volume-dependence of this spectrum can be mapped onto hadron scattering amplitudes [16, 17, 18,
+In fact, within a finite-volume theory, there cannot be a continuum of multi-meson states, rather there must be a discrete spectrum and the volume-dependence of this spectrum can be mapped onto hadron scattering amplitudes [16-25]-

 Figure 1.3: The isospin 1, P-wave $\pi\pi$ scattering phase shift determined from the discrete spectrum in three different lattice volumes.
-Calculation performed with quark masses such that $m{\pi} = 391 \,\text{MeV}$.
-[31]
+Calculation performed with quark masses such that $m{\pi} = 391 \,\text{MeV}$ [31].

-19, 20, 21, 22, 23, 24, 25] - often calling for the inclusion of inelasticities [26, 22, 27, 28, 29, 30].
+often calling for the inclusion of inelasticities [22, 26-30].
 The full richness of this spectrum was not resolved in [3] as only quasi-local $q\bar{q}$ -like operator constructions were used, and these have very poor overlap onto multi-meson states.

-The current frontier in lattice QCD calculations of hadron spectroscopy involves the inclusion of operators which efficiently interpolate multi-meson states and the extraction of the complete discrete spectrum of states in a finite-volume.
+The current frontier in lattice QCD calculations of hadron spectroscopy involves the inclusion of operators that efficiently interpolate multi-meson states and the extraction of the complete discrete spectrum of states in a finite volume.
 An example of what can currently be achieved is presented in Fig. 1.3.
-By computing the complete low-energy spectrum of states with isospin 1 in multiple finite-volumes, and applying the finite-volume formalism [16, 17] to determine the elastic P-wave scattering phase shift, a rapid rise characteristic of a resonance can be observed.
+By computing the complete low-energy spectrum of states with isospin 1 in multiple finite volumes, and applying the finite-volume formalism [16, 17] to determine the elastic P-wave scattering phase shift, a rapid rise characteristic of a resonance can be observed.
 Fitting the phase shift with a simple Breit-Wigner form yields an estimate of the ρ resonance mass and width in a version of QCD where the pion mass is 391 MeV [31].
 See Refs.
-[20, 21, 32, 33, 34, 35] for other studies on the ρ decay using the Lüscher formalism.
+[20, 21, 32-35] for other studies on the ρ decay using the Lüscher formalism.
 Ongoing calculations are addressing higher resonances which can decay into multiple channels.
 The first coupled-channel lattice QCD calculation has been completed recently [25].
-Concepts are developed to deal with three-body and higher scattering in the finite volume [36, 37, 38, 39].
+Concepts are developed to deal with three-body and higher scattering in the finite volume [36-39].